-Delawareans welcome Biden home after decades in Washington
+Delaware welcomes Joe Biden home after decades in Washington

 WILMINGTON, Del.
-(AP) — On his last day as vice president, Joe Biden briefly revived a tradition he had followed faithfully as a U.S. senator: He rode the commuter train home from Washington.
+(AP) — On his last day as vice president, Joe Biden briefly revived a tradition he had followed faithfully as a U.S. senator for Delaware: He rode the commuter train home from Washington.

-Biden and his wife, Jill, hopped aboard an Amtrak train bound for Wilmington, Delaware, on Friday after attending the inauguration of President Donald Trump.
+Biden and his wife, Jill, hopped aboard an Amtrak train bound for Wilmington after attending the inauguration of President Donald Trump in Washington on Friday.

-He arrived home to a marching band, choirs of singers, alumni from his alma mater, the University of Delaware, and scores of uniformed Delaware National Guard troops.
-Schoolchildren and hundreds of other well-wishers also braved a cold rain to greet the Bidens.
+Marching band members and alumni from Biden’s alma mater, the University of Delaware, joined scores of uniformed Delaware National Guard troops, schoolchildren and hundreds of other well-wishers to greet the Bidens at a celebration on Wilmington’s riverfront, a stone’s throw from the Amtrak station that bears his name.

-Biden’s sister, Valerie Biden Owens, told The Associated Press before the couple’s arrival that they “are thrilled to be coming back, where their roots are.”
+“We never thought we left home,” a subdued Biden said as he began his speech, quickly becoming emotional.

 Most Read Stories